5 Uses for Grade 9 Titanium Ti-3Al-2.5V: Perfect for Sports & Aerospace

 12. Is Grade 9 Titanium expensive?

-It is more expensive than steels and aluminum alloys, but less expensive than higher-grade titaniums like Grade 5, offering a good cost-performance balance.
+It is more expensive than steels and aluminum alloys, but less expensive than higher-grade titanium like Grade 5 titanium, offering a good cost-performance balance.

 13. Can Grade 9 Titanium be cold-worked?